bdelacretaz/blog-drafts/success-at-apache-legal-shield-2018.md

 I'm not a lawyer by far, however, and that language is a bit hard for me to parse, so I thought I'd try to clarify what this means for our contributors and learn more about it in the process.

-If you go into detail there's certainly more to it than my pragmatic and simplified view below, but I think the two items below are the absolute basics that every PMC member should understand in order to benefit from the legal shield that the Foundation provides.
+If you go into detail there's certainly more to it than my pragmatic and simplified view below, but I think the items below are the absolute basics that every PMC member [3] should understand in order to benefit from the legal shield that the Foundation provides.

 > TODO add "how I joined the ASF" intro from https://blogs.apache.org/foundation/entry/success-at-apache-asynchronous-decision (doesn't need to be reviewed)